HappyRay/testscribe/docs/index.markdown

 The machine-readable files are referred to as [scribe files](#scribe-files) in the documentation.

-See [the project readme](https://github.com/HappyRay/testscribe) for more high level introduction and references including a simple example with demo video, why it is easy and low risk to try etc.

 # Who can benefit from this tool?
 All the Python developers can benefit from this tool in ways as they see fit.